 As a multiple award winning wedding photographer, I consistently create artistic imagery my couples will love.
 I do this by experimenting with new techniques and blend various photography styles to challenge my vision and tell exciting stories.

 So what does all of that mean?
 Let’s get to the specifics of what makes me unique.
 Below are the primary styles of Sawyer and Sawyer Photography.
 My distinctive approach combines elements of each style, fine-tuned for factors like location, lighting, and client preferences.
 If you love a particular style, please let me know before your wedding.
-From October 2018 I predominantly use my Romantic Style.

 My Creative style integrates the use of advanced off-camera flash techniques to create artistic and expressive imagery (An EPIC as I like to call it), deeply rooted in fine-art photography.
 Photos captured in this style are created to be admired, printed and displayed.
 My couples typically have at least one of their ‘EPIC’ photos printed large and hung on their wall.